 Knowing that a $50,000 position that sits open for two months can result in more than $23,000 in COV is rough.
 Now, imagine how much more it will cost your business to have any vacant scientist or engineer positions that have salaries surpassing $100,000 each.
 You’re talking about a significant amount of potential productivity and lost revenue.

 How a Recruiting and Staffing Agency Can Reduce COV

-To minimize vacancy costs as much as possible, some companies choose to work with a professional recruiting firm like 4 Corner Resources (4CR) to help fill their open positions.
+To minimize vacancy costs as much as possible, some companies choose to work with a headhunter or a professional recruiting firm like 4 Corner Resources (4CR) to help fill their open positions.
 Our staffing agency helps large and small businesses alike meet their staffing needs by recruiting, screening, and placing the ideal candidates.

 4 Corner Resources is an award-winning staffing agency headquartered in Orlando, Florida.
 We serve businesses in numerous industries throughout central Florida and across the United States by offering a variety of direct hire, contract-to-hire, and temporary staffing solutions.